brunoton/return-to-consciousness/from-did-to-integration.md

 Similarly, the model offers a framework for understanding spiritual emergencies—crises precipitated by contemplative practice or spontaneous awakening experiences.
 These are not simply psychotic breaks to be suppressed, nor are they unambiguously positive transformations to be celebrated.
 They are movements along the dissociative continuum that may be integrative or disintegrative depending on context, support, and individual factors.

+The refined model also clarifies the distinct clinical profile of schizophrenia.
+Unlike dissociative conditions, which require integrative work to dissolve partitions between coherent structures, schizophrenia requires stabilization to restore coherence itself.
+The appropriate intervention sequence differs fundamentally: stabilization must precede integration.
+Clinicians who understand this distinction can avoid both the error of applying integrative techniques to disorganized states and the error of using purely stabilizing interventions when integration is what the patient needs.

 ### Philosophical Clarity

 The continuum model avoids the mystification that often surrounds discussions of non-duality.
 By locating awakening on a spectrum that includes clinically observable phenomena at one end and ordinary experience in the middle, the model makes non-duality intelligible within a broader framework that requires no appeal to the supernatural.